microsoft/Windows-driver-samples/smartcrd/README.md

 ## Build the sample

-For information on how to build a driver solution using Microsoft Visual Studio, see [Building a Driver](http://msdn.microsoft.com/en-us/library/windows/hardware/ff554644).
+For information on how to build a driver solution using Microsoft Visual Studio, see [Building a Driver with Visual Studio and the WDK](https://docs.microsoft.com/windows-hardware/drivers/develop/building-a-driver).

+> [!NOTE]
-**Note** You can obtain the co-installers by downloading the *wdfcoinstaller.msi* package from [WDK 8 Redistributable Components](http://go.microsoft.com/fwlink/p/?LinkID=226396).
+> You can obtain the co-installers by downloading the *wdfcoinstaller.msi* package from [WDK 8 Redistributable Components](https://go.microsoft.com/fwlink/p/?LinkID=253170).

 ## Run the sample